Commission for Diversity in the Public Realm

-The Commission for Diversity in the Public Realm is an initiative established on 9 June 2020 by the Mayor of London, Sadiq Khan, to review public tributes in the British capital, including statues and other landmarks.
+The Commission for Diversity in the Public Realm was an initiative established on 9 June 2020 by the Mayor of London, Sadiq Khan, to review public tributes in the British capital, including statues and other landmarks.
+The commission concluded operations in early 2024.

 History

-The commission was formed in response to the George Floyd protests in the United Kingdom, in which protesters toppled a statue of Edward Colston in Bristol and defaced a number of statues across the country.
-The commission will focus on increasing diversity in London's street names, monuments, public sculptures and artworks, murals and place names.
+The commission was established in June 2020 following the global George Floyd protests, during which demonstrations in the United Kingdom led to the toppling of the Edward Colston statue in Bristol and widespread calls to re-examine public monuments.

+The commission was to focus on increasing diversity in London's street names, monuments, public sculptures and artworks, murals and place names.
+The Greater London Authority stated that the initiative was not created to remove statues, but was instead mandated to "enrich and add to the public realm" and advise on contextualising existing monuments.

-Its fifteen members were announced in February 2021, and include Riz Ahmed, Jack Guinness, Sandy Nairne and Jasvir Singh.
+Its fifteen members were announced in February 2021, and included Riz Ahmed, Jack Guinness, Sandy Nairne and Jasvir Singh.
+It was co-chaired by Debbie Weekes-Bernard, Deputy Mayor for Social Integration, Social Mobility and Community Engagement, and Justine Simons, Deputy Mayor for Culture and Creative Industries.

+In October 2021, Art UK published an audit of London's public monuments, funded by a £1 million grant from the commission.
+The study revealed 4 per cent depicted named individual women, compared to 20.5 per cent depicting named men.